 What defences and appeals are available to drug and device company defendants in an enforcement action?

-The defence would depend on the nature of the offence.
+The defences would depend upon the nature of the offence.
 Defences include:

-- having a valid and subsisting licence for the drug or device that is manufactured, and the manufacturing is done in accordance with the provisions of the Drugs and Cosmetics Act and the Medical Devices Rules 2018; and
+- having a valid and subsisting licence for the drug/device that is manufactured and the same is done in accordance with the provisions of the Drugs and Cosmetics Act and the Medical Devices Rules 2018; and

 - having made all disclosures as per the requirement of the law.

-Sanctions or orders of special courts can be appealed before the High Court.
+The sanctions/orders of special courts can be appealable before the High Court.
 The orders of the Central Drugs Standard Control Organisation and the state authorities can be challenged before a court.Minimising exposure

 What strategies should companies adopt to minimise their exposure to enforcement actions and reduce their liability once an enforcement action is under way?

-A strategy that the companies can adopt to minimise their exposure in both cases is to have their drugs branded in accordance with the regulations of the Drugs and Cosmetics Act.
+A strategy that the companies can adopt to minimise their exposure in both cases is to have their drugs branded in accordance to the regulations of the Drugs and Cosmetics Act.

 Companies must have independent teams to ensure regulatory as well as statutory compliance.Recent enforcement activities

 What have the authorities focused on in their recent drugs and devices enforcement activity and what sanctions have been imposed?